openkfw/open-geodata-model/docs/technical_notes.md

 [^1]: in the sense of the IATI- Standard

 **All coordinates in Excel are to be collected using WGS 84 (EPSG 4326) as the coordinate reference system.**[^3] WGS 84 is the de-facto standard for web mapping applications.
-Geo-coordinates are to be provided in the decimal place format 00.00000 in the order LONG, LAT (using at least 5 digits after the separator).
+Geo-coordinates are to be provided in the decimal place format 00.00000 in the columns "Latitude" and "Longitude" (using at least 5 digits after the separator).

 [^3]: World Geodetic System 1984 (https://support.virtual-surveyor.com/en/support/solutions/articles/1000261351-what-is-wgs84\)